Written byJenny Zeng

 An average MacBook can last five years and more with proper maintenance, but sometimes the battery poses problems.
 Like other hardware, the laptop battery will eventually wear out, and you will need to find a replacement at a time.

-Whether your battery is working well or not as well as it was before, you need to check your MacBook's battery health every once or two.
+Whether your battery is working well or not, especially having issues like the MacBook battery draining so fast, you need to check your MacBook's battery health.
 We will elaborate on the details.

 Guide to checking MacBook's battery health and cycle count: